Introducing the Founding Member level

 I made the coins to build spirit and pride in the agency and to elevate connections with other agencies.

-The coins are numbered 1–200.
+The coins are numbered 1–200 150.
 I have #1.
-At that last meeting, I gave my fellow board members and the agency’s CEO each 5-10 of the lowest-numbered coins to hand out as they saw fit.
+At that last meeting, I gave my fellow board members and the agency’s CEO each 5-10 of the lower-numbered coins to hand out as they saw fit.
 I have no idea what my colleagues did with their coins.
 Maybe you already have one?

 That’s it for this post.
 Thanks for reading.